mohamed-abdul-fattah/electronics-store/readme.md

         CustomLog ${APACHE_LOG_DIR}/electronics-access.log combined
 </VirtualHost>
 ```
-4. Then run following commands to add the domains to the hosts file
+4. Then run following command to add the domains to the hosts file
 ```bash
 $ sudo vim /etc/hosts
 ```